 - Throw away or wash masks frequently.
 If you’re prone to acne, it is best to change out your mask every few hours, if possible.
 Stocking up on inexpensive cotton masks is a great way to save money and the environment.

 - Use a gentle laundry detergent.
-Your facial skin is more sensitive than the skin on other parts of your body, so don’t use a detergent that is heavily fragranced.
+Your facial skin is more sensitive than the skin on other parts of your body, so don’t use a heavily fragranced detergent.
 Also, skip the fabric softener on the loads that contain your masks.

 - Don’t skip the moisturizer.
-You might think that wearing moisturizer or makeup will make your maskne worse, but a thin layer of a product you already use and tolerate well can actually create a barrier between your skin and the mask, reducing irritation and breakouts.
+You might think that wearing moisturizer or makeup will make your maskne worse.
+Still, a thin layer of a product you already use and tolerate well can actually create a barrier between your skin and the mask, reducing irritation and breakouts.

 If you’re home more often than usual, you might be dealing with a drying air conditioning system.
-In several months, that will switch over to a drying heating system in many parts of the country.
+In several months, that will switch over to a drying heating system in many parts.
 Dry air can lead to skin dryness and sensitivity.
 It can even make eczema worse in some people.

 Consider running a humidifier if you have dry air in your home or office.
 Be sure to keep it clean to avoid any bacterial or fungal buildup in the water tank.
 Also, make sure you’re drinking enough water.
 Eight glasses per day are generally recommended, but tailor this to your activity level and how thirsty you are.